ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: VobSub subtitles

 Description: The same subtitle format used on DVDs [@?DVD-Video].
-Supported is only format version 7 and newer.
 VobSubs consist of two files, the .idx containing information, and the .sub, containing the actual data.
+Only version 7 and newer of VobSubs files are supported.
 The .idx file is stripped of all empty lines, of all comments and of lines beginning with `alt:` or `langidx:`.
 The line beginning with `id:` **SHOULD** be transformed into the appropriate Matroska track language element and is discarded.
 All remaining lines but the ones containing timestamps and file positions